icon

 • Matching: AAAA Quality easily - the pearls are excellently matched for round shape, smooth and subtle graduation of size, luster, surface quality and overall tone.

-• Overall Grade: AAA/AAAA Quality Golden South Sea Pearl Necklace, leaning HARD to a true AAAA Grade.
+• Overall Grade: AAA/AAAA Quality Golden South Sea Pearl Necklace, leaning hard to a true AAAA Grade.

-Common South Sea Pearl Inclusions
+Common South Sea Pearl Blemishes & Imperfections

 South Seas Pearls: Common Inclusions